kai-li-1994/garment-variant-dataset/README.md

 - The structured component-level representation can support further work on garment complexity, linings, trims, pocket structures, coatings, and other features relevant to textile circularity.

-- The preprocessing scripts and log files provide an auditable workflow from raw retailer product-page records to an analysis-ready JSONL dataset.
+- The preprocessing scripts, CSV mapping tables, and TXT summary files provide an auditable workflow from retailer product-page records to an analysis-ready JSONL dataset.

-## Experimental design, materials, and methods
+- The dataset may also support future comparative work with other retailers, markets, or time periods, provided that new product-page data are transformed into a compatible schema.

+## Data-processing workflow

 The dataset was produced through six sequential preprocessing steps: